IF’s Advisory Board Members:

-Paul Gregg is a Professor in the Department of Economics, University of Bristol.
+Paul Gregg is a Professor of Economic and Social Policy, and Director of the Centre for Analysis and Social Policy at the University of Bath.
 He has recently been appointed to the Advisory Group for the Milburn Commission on Social Mobility and completed a review of Personalised Support and Conditionality in the Welfare System for the UK Dept. of Work and Pensions.
 He was formerly a member of the Council of Economic Advisors at HM Treasury 1997-2006, where he worked on unemployment, welfare reform and child poverty.
 Paul is a programme director at the Centre for Market and Public Organisation covering Families, Children and Welfare.
 His research has covered youth unemployment, workless households, child poverty, intergenerational mobility and the drivers of social disadvantage.

 Matt Griffith is a Director of Priced Out, a housing campaign for first-time buyers, and an Associate Fellow of the Institute for Public Policy Research (IPPR).
 Previously an Economic Advisor for the Commission for Rural Communities and a Trade Policy Analyst at CAFOD, Matt brings a wealth of expert housing knowledge and lobbying experience to the Intergenerational Foundation.